obmarg/cynic/cynic-book/src/derives/inline-fragments.md

 An `InlineFragments` can be configured with several attributes on the enum itself:

-- `graphql_type = "AType"` is required and tells cynic which interface or union type in the GraphQL schema to map this struct to
+- `graphql_type = "AType"` tells cynic which interface or union type in the GraphQL schema this enum represents.
+The name of the enum is used if it is omitted.
 - `schema_path` sets the path to the GraphQL schema.
 This is required, but can be provided by nesting the InlineFragments inside a query module